CHARACTER DESCRIPTIONS of

 Pantalone; or Pantaloon.

 A vecchio, and one of the older characters of the commedia, both historically and in canon.
-In fact, the older the age given for the character of Pantalone, the better.
+In fact, the older the show states Pantalone's age to be, the better.
 He is usually portrayed as being of the merchant class though he may or may not be wealthy; if he is, it doesn't matter as he's usually so averse to spending any of his money that his lifestyle is almost that of a beggar.
 His costume consists of pants and a shirt or else a jumpsuit, usually red in color, with a long black coat or a cape thrown over.
 His mask is meant to portray an ancient old man, very wrinkled, with a large, long nose.
-Pantalone's traditional costume of long trousers, which was his attribute even before they were fashionably worn, resulted in the term “pants” “pantaloons” and so on becoming the name for such garments.
+Pantalone's traditional costume of long trousers, which was his attribute even before such garments were fashionably worn, resulted in the term “pants” “pantaloons” and so on becoming the name for such garments.
 His actual name may be from Greek Pantaleon, a clown mentioned by the ancient author Athenaeus, suggesting his origins to be quite old indeed.
 Modern Pantalone-like characters include Mr. Burns on The Simpsons (whose face is even drawn in such a way as to resemble Pantalone's mask) and Robert "Granddad" Freeman on Boondocks.

 PRIMARY COMIC TRAIT: Greed and stinginess -- usually of money but can apply it to women, power, food, or whatever else captures his fancy.